 If asked, most boxing fans wouldn’t take long to pick out some of the dirtiest fighters of recent decades.
 But who are the dirtiest fighters of all time?
 It’s a question we attempt to answer on this week’s episode of Knuckles and Gloves Boxing Radio.

 Nat Fleischer, founder and then-editor of The Ring, said of Saddler’s fourth meeting with featherweight great Willie Pep that the men used “wrestling, heeling, eye gouging, tripping, thumbing–in fact every dirty trick known to old timers.”

-Find (and rate) “Knuckles and Gloves Boxing Radio” on iTunes, or click here to listen to the episode from your web browser.
+Find and rate Knuckles and Gloves Boxing Radio on your usual podcasting apps, or click here to listen to the episode from your web browser.
 Or listen to the show via the app below.